 Dr. Kenneth Christie is the Program Head and a Professor of the Human Security and Peacebuilding graduate program at Royal Roads University.
 Christie is a political scientist, author, editor and international academic who has taught and conducted research at universities in the U.S., Singapore, South Africa, Norway, the United Arab Emirates and Canada.
 Working all over the world has given him a unique perspective on peace, development and human security.
 His work has focused on issues of human rights, security and democratization.
 He is widely published as an author and editor with eleven books to his credit.
 His most recent book, co-edited with Marion Boulby, Migration, Refugees and Human Security in the Mediterranean and MENA was published by Palgrave MacMillan (2018).
 Today, he is working on issues of human security and its links to ethnic and state formation/failure in the Middle East, North Africa and South Asia.
 Christie is also working on issues of de-radicalization, terrorism and human rights as well as populism (historical and contemporary) and corporate social responsibility.
 The work he produces is truly interdisciplinary and collaborative in nature.
 Dr. Christie is also a frequent commentator in the international and national media including television, radio and print on a wide variety of international affairs topics.

-Dr. Lynne Marks, Vice-President
+Dr. Monica Prendergast, Vice-President

-History, University of Victoria
+Curriculum and Instruction, University of Victoria

 Karen Smith, Secretary-Treasurer